Motorsport in the United States: Formula One

-Several american racing teams have entered Formula One as constructors in the past, most notably All American Racers, Penske and Shadows.
+Several American racing teams have entered Formula One as constructors in the past, most notably All American Racers, Penske and Shadows.
 While A.A.R. and Penske both managed to achieve 3 podium finishes each, Shadows finished 7 times in the top three.
-However, the team changed it's nationality to british in 1973.
-In 2016 Haas F1 Team entered Formula One, and is currently the only american Team on the grid.
+However, the team changed its nationality to British in 1973.
+In 2016 Haas F1 Team entered Formula One, and is currently the only American team on the grid.
 They have yet to achieve their first F1 podium.

 Formula Drift

 Formula Drift, also known as Formula D, had its inaugural season in 2004.
 With 60 currently licensed drivers competing in Pro and Pro 2, Formula Drift is recognized as the premier North American professional drifting championship series.
 The series consists of an eight-round championship played out at race tracks across North America.
 Judged on line, angle, and style, rather than who finishes the course in the fastest time, Formula Drift brings together traditional racing and extreme sports.